final-state/final-state/README.md

 The second parameter `params` is the dynamic values that are used by action function.

-After the action is finished, all the listeners registered by `Store#subscribe` will be called.
+It returns a `Promise` to indicate whether the action is totally finished.

-Async action is also supported like `Store#dispatch`.
+Async action function is also supported.

 ### Store#registerActionHandler(name, handler)